Velrok/static-web-gen/content/blog/2013-07-04-clojure-lesson-learned.markdown

 ```

 However when you find yourself writing huge anonymous functions
-that draw from previus defined variables for example in a
+that draw from previous defined variables for example in a
 [let](http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/let)
 it is probably time to reconsider your code :) and use plain let to
-store and name intermediat results.
+store and name intermediate results.

 ### Test first!

 This is and remains true.
 You shall test first and implement later!

-Beeing new to the language the REPL helped me a lot.
+Being new to the language the REPL helped me a lot.
 I used it to experiment with code snippets quickly.
 Especially when you are not sure how the output of a function looks exactly,
 it's nice to play around with it a little in the REPL.

-However I missed going back and fixiate this in test cases.
+However I did not go back and encoded this in test cases.
 I got lazy and tried to cut corners by skipping the tests.
-Gues what it came back to bite me only 2 weeks later.
+Guess what it came back to bite me only 2 weeks later.
 Write tests!

 The default Test framework for Clojure seams to be
 [midje](https://github.com/marick/Midje).